Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Data and Methods

-The codebook includes 42 categories, 15 of which are first-order variables coded for each image, while the remaining 27 are second-order variables nested within selected first-order categories.
-All variables are binary variables.
-Corresponding to the four theoretical dimensions of perceived realism in AIGIs, the major variables can be seen in Table~\ref{tab:codebook}.
-The first section ``Content Features" focuses on the elements depicted in the images, such as textual captions, presence of humans, non-human living beings, and non-living objects.
+In the codebook, “Content Features" focuses on elements depicted in the images, such as textual captions, presence of humans, non-human living beings, and non-living objects.
 In addition, as AI-generated disaster images have been circulating on social media \citep{designboom2023}, potentially misleading the public and evoking fear or sympathy \cite{wang2021, gupta2013faking}, we included the portrayal of disasters and plagues.
-We also captured the surreal combinations --- unnatural pairings of situations, human, or objects not typically observed together in reality, are defined by us with roots in the art movement, where surrealism is characterized by juxtaposing unrelated, dream-like elements, people, or situations \cite{germain1974}.
-The second section, ``Human Features," includes the presence of human faces and distinguishes identifiable individuals, particularly politicians and celebrities.
-The third section, ``Aesthetic Features," encompasses aspects like color schemes and image quality.
-Finally, the fourth section captures ``AI Production Features" such as production flaws and watermarks.
+We also captured the surreal combinations that are unnatural pairings of situations, human, or objects not typically observed together in reality.
+Surreal combinations have deep roots in the art movement literature, where surrealism is characterized by juxtaposing unrelated, dream-like elements, people, or situations \cite{germain1974}.
+“Human Features" includes the presence of human faces and distinguishes identifiable individuals, particularly politicians and celebrities.
+“Aesthetic Features" encompass the use of colored images and perceived high image quality, based on the coder’s assessment of an image’s clarity and resolution.
+Finally, “AI Production Features" include the presence of any AI flaws or inconsistencies, and AI watermarks that explicitly indicate an image is AI-generated.

-Two trained coders independently coded a random sample of 200 AIGIs.
-Discrepancies were discussed until a satisfactory level of agreement was achieved.
-All variables demonstrated acceptable intercoder reliability.
-Following content analysis, we conducted a descriptive analysis using R. We separated images from two platforms for analysis and conducted a series of chi-square tests and independent t-tests to compare the results, as shown in Appendix~\ref{sec:Appendix}
+For AIGIs coded as containing AI production flaws, we followed Kamali et al. \cite{groh2024human} and manually identified three subcategories for more granular understanding.
+The first category is anatomical implausibilities, which refer to disproportionate human body features such as hands, eyes, and teeth that appear unnatural.
+The second category is functional implausibilities, which involve the misrepresentation of objects in the real world, often with distorted or unresolved details.
+The final category is violations of physics, which refers to inconsistencies with the laws of physics.